Ultimate Guide to Ginger: Benefits, Uses, Nutrition & More

 Why Is Ginger in OLIPOP?

-We just added a brand-new flavor to our soda lineup: OLIPOP Ginger Ale.
-Our soda pays homage to this classic soda but with a modern twist.
+OLIPOP Ginger Ale pays homage to this classic soda but with a modern twist.
 It features a combination of delicious juices from sweet lime, quince, and real ginger for a uniquely sophisticated yet nostalgic taste.

 Why feature ginger in our OLIPOP Ginger Ale?
 We think the question is less why and more, why not?
-From soothing upset stomachs to relieving nausea, ginger possesses medicinal properties that make it an incredibly useful and versatile ingredient.
-Plus, ginger ale has long been an O.G. in the soda aisle.
+Ginger ale has long been an O.G. in the soda aisle.
 And it's about time we put our own OLIPOP twist on this classic beverage.
-And now you can pop open a can and give this new flavor a try yourself.
+Pop open a can and give this flavor a try yourself.

 Sources